twitter/twemproxy/README.md

 + **server_connections**: The maximum number of connections that can be opened to each server.
 By default, we open at most 1 server connection.
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.
 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
-+ **server_failure_limit**: The number of conseutive failures on a server that would leads to it being temporarily ejected when auto_eject_host is set to true.
++ **server_failure_limit**: The number of consecutive failures on a server that would lead to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.
 + **servers**: A list of server address, port and weight (name:port:weight or ip:port:weight) for this server pool.